 For instance, I recently spent three days training with Google with my team in Austin.
 We work to perpetually upgrade our understanding because that’s what Google and Facebook are doing, too.

 When Local Search was founded, we decided to be the top 5% of something or we weren’t going to do it.
-Accordingly, we’re now one of the Top 10 Agencies in Houston.
+We were named one of the Top 10 Agencies in Houston in 2018.

 Google is so data-heavy, and our strategies are very data-focused.
 This approach works for our clients.
 In turn, our success is really their success.

-We will continue to evolve for our clients through Google and Facebook in video, mobile and geography as those companies move to continue to make advances.
+We will continue to evolve for our clients through Google and Facebook in video, mobile, and geography, as those companies move to continue to make advances.
 Voice search isn’t too far away from being an advertising platform and we can’t wait.
-As we look forward, there’s still so much excitement in front of us, it’s hard not to be excited about what the future holds.
+As we look forward, there’s still so much to loook forward to in front of us, it’s hard not to be excited about what the future holds.

 For thought leadership, the industry can stay connected to Local Search Group via their e-mail list (see above).
 Follow them on Facebook or Instagram to see what their associates are up to.

-Plus, businesses that are looking for help building a successful SEM strategy can reach Jim Flint at local search group directly at jim@localsearchgroup.com (for pressing matters, they can text him at 713-410-1466).
+Plus, businesses that are looking for help building a successful SEM strategy can reach Jim Flint at Local Search Group directly at jim@localsearchgroup.com (for pressing matters, text him at 713-410-1466).